moshi4/pyMSAviz/README.md

 ## API Usage

 Only simple example usage is described in this section.
-For more detail, please see [jupyter notebook](https://moshi4.github.io/pyMSAviz/getting_started/) and [API Docs](https://moshi4.github.io/pyMSAviz/api-docs/msaviz/).
+For more details, please see [jupyter notebook](https://moshi4.github.io/pyMSAviz/getting_started/) and [API Docs](https://moshi4.github.io/pyMSAviz/api-docs/msaviz/).

 ### API Example